Nastakalow/Interactive-Comments/README.md

 ## :link: Demo

-- <a target="_blank" href="https://interactive-comments-deploy.netlify.app/"> Click Here </a> to see.
+- <a target="_blank" href="https://interactive-comments-deploy.netlify.app/"> Click Here </a> to see a demo of the app.
-- <a target="_blank" href="https://www.frontendmentor.io/home"> Frontend Mentor </a> challenges help to improve coding skills by building realistic projects.
+- <a target="_blank" href="https://www.frontendmentor.io/"> Frontend Mentor </a> challenges help to improve coding skills by building realistic projects.
 Thanks a lot Frontend Mentor. ❤